-With assistance from tip411’s anonymous tip platform, Princeton Police Department was able to make an arrest for a terroristic threat that “placed the public in fear” at Clark Middle School.
+With assistance from tip411’s anonymous tip platform, the Princeton Police Department (25 sworn officers) was able to make an arrest for a terroristic threat that “placed the public in fear” at Clark Middle School.

 The investigation into a specific student was launched based on an anonymous message sent through tip411 highlighting a threat posted on social media.